 3) Possible mitigating actions

-Any risk idenitfied by the Research Office risk assessment process will be given a risk score and the recommended mitigating actions will depend on the severity of the risk.
-Examples include the following:
+Any risk identified by the Research Office's independent risk assessment process will be given a risk score and the recommended mitigating actions will depend on the severity of the risk.
+Examples include (but are not limited to) the following:

-- Requesting detailed transaction listings to accmpany partner invoices
+- Requesting detailed transaction listings to support invoices received from the third party

 - Credit checks for high risk organisations

-- Payment terms specified as quarterly in arrears
+- Payment terms to be specified as quarterly in arrears

 - Requirement to provide ethical policies or to abide by Imperial's or the Funder's own policies